mpi2/impress/install.md

 ---

-* Install and update project dependencies using Composer.
-On the command line:
+* Install and update project dependencies using [Composer](https://getcomposer.org/).
+First change to the installation directory and download Composer to there, then on the command line:
     + `cd /var/usr/html`    (or wherever you installed IMPReSS)
     + `php composer.phar self-update`
     + `php composer.phar update`